alalm3i/dbcart-laravel/README.md

     ```

 You can also follow the above steps and create your own `CartLine` model by extending `NabeelAlalmai\DBcart\Models\CartLine`.
 Be sure to update `config/cart.php` to reflect your changes.

+## Disclaimer
+I was using <a href="https://github.com/hassansin/dbcart" target="_blank">`dbcart by Hassansin`</a> but it doesn't support Laravel 6.
+So, I re-wrote the package to support Laravel > 5.5.
+If you use dbcart by Hassansin you can use this package and it should work with no conflicts.

+## Support

+Reach out to me at one of the following places!

+- Twitter at <a href="http://twitter.com/nabeel_alalmai" target="_blank">`Nabeel Al Almai - نبيل الالمعي`</a>

+---